Digital Reskilling and Upskilling of the New Workforce: Ushering the future of jobs by upgrading workers’ digital skills

 Technology: Artificial intelligence

-ADB Department: Climate Change and Sustainable Development Department1
+ADB Department: Climate Change and Sustainable Development Department

 ADB Partner: Eskwelabs—technology service provider